rht-labs/tech-exercise/docs/4-return-of-the-monitoring/3-logging.md

     oc logs `oc get po -l app.kubernetes.io/component=mongodb -o name -n ${TEAM_NAME}-test` --since 10m
     ```

-    By default, these logs are not stored in a database, but there are a number of reasons to store them (ie troubleshooting, legal obligations..)
+    By default, these logs are not stored in a database, but there are a number of reasons to store them (i.e., troubleshooting, legal obligations...)

 2. OpenShift magic provides a great way to collect logs across services, anything that's pumped to `STDOUT` or `STDERR` is collected and added to LokiStack.
 This makes indexing and querying logs very easy.
 Let's take a look at OpenShift Logs UI now.